Jacqueline Cochran

-Jacqueline Cochran (May 11, 1906 – August 9, 1980) was an American pilot and business executive.
-She pioneered women's aviation as one of the most prominent racing pilots of her generation.
-She set numerous records and was the first woman to break the sound barrier on 18 May 1953.
-Cochran (along with Nancy Love) was the wartime head of the Women Airforce Service Pilots (WASP) (1943–1944), which employed about 1000 civilian American women in a non-combat role to ferry planes from factories to port cities.
-Later on, Cochran was initially a sponsor of the Mercury 13 women astronaut program, before testifying against it in a congressional Subcommittee.
+Jacqueline Cochran (born Bessie Lee Pittman; May 11, 1906 – August 9, 1980) was an American pilot and business executive.
+She pioneered women's aviation and was the first woman to break the sound barrier on 18 May 1953.
+Cochran (along with Nancy Love) was the wartime head of the Women Airforce Service Pilots (WASP) (1943–1944), which employed about 1,000 civilian American women in a non-combat role to ferry planes from factories to port cities.
+Later on, Cochran was initially a sponsor of the Mercury 13 women astronaut program, before testifying against it in a congressional subcommittee.